The Catchable Fly Ball

-My background is in coaching, sports science and planning and I’m very excited to bring you my experience with tons of softball information about:
+My background is in coaching, sports science, planning and mental training and I’m very excited to bring you my experience with tons of softball information about:

 This week I am going to talk about a play I see all the time in softball.
 Ok.. there is a hit to the outfield… the 3 fielders converge on the ball and … it falls in the middle.
 There is an answer for this.